StrawberSam/holbertonschool-shell/io_redirections_and_filters/README.md

 10 - deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11 - counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account | Hidden directories should be counted
 12 - displays the 10 newest files in the current directory.
 Requirements:One file per line | Sorted from the newest to the oldest
+13 - Create a script that takes a list of words as input and prints only words that appear exactly once.